OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

     :width: 90%
     :align: center

 3. When we download a vmdk image from the marketplace, a template is automatically created along with the image.
-However, we need a template with a valid vcenter ref for your cloud.
-You need to define an empty template in vcenter and import it in OpenNebula.
+However, we need a template with a valid vcenter reference for your cloud.
+We need to define an empty template in vcenter and import it into OpenNebula.

 .. image:: /images/market_migrate_qcow2_vmdk_3.png
     :width: 90%